CorndelWithSoftwire/Softwire-New-Starters-Performance-Testing/README.md

 # Introduction

-For this exercise we're going to profile the performance of a fictional (and awful!) authentication app.
+For this exercise we're going to profile the performance of a fictional (and awful!) authentication app, and check other NFRs

 # Install node modules